LuisToxqui2023/osticket-prereqs/README.md

 <p>
-To install the osTicket, extractadn copy the "upload" folder into  “c:\inetpub\wwwroot” then rename the foldr to osTicket
+To install the osTicket, extract and copy the "upload" folder into  “c:\inetpub\wwwroot” then renamed the folder to osTicket
 </p>
 <br />